 BILLINGHAM, S., 2012.
 "A wanted man": transgender as outlaw in Elizabeth Ruth’s 'Smoke'.
 In: MILLER, V. and OAKLEY, H., eds., Cross-cultural connections in crime fictions Palgrave Macmillan.
 76-90

 My main area of expertise is post-1960 Canadian literature written in English.
 My special interests include queer writing, women's writing, and Indigenous writing.
 I incorporate a broad range of genres in my classes, including novels, short fiction, graphic narratives, poetry, drama, life writing, and 'borderblur' texts that challenge generic bounds altogether.
 I contribute to the first-year core module Canadian Literature, Film and Culture.
-Occasionally I teach some American literature as well.
+I teach some American literature as well.

 I am currently engaged in a project with the working title, "Is It Getting Better Yet?
 The Function of Young Adult Literature with Queer Content in Secondary Education."
-It is now more than 10 years since gay marriage became legal in Canada.
+It is now 15 years since gay marriage became legal in Canada.
 The first national climate survey of Canadian high school students in 2011 revealed that 14% of Canadian youth self-identify as lesbian, gay, bisexual, transgender, queer, questioning, or two-spirit.
 Yet there remains a disjunction between the growing acceptance of gender and sexual diversity, and a spike in high-profile cases in which misogyny, homophobia or transphobia lead to violence, bullying and teen suicides.
 What work still needs to be done to make questioning youth feel more included-in the school curriculum, and in Canadian society more broadly?
 I conceive my project as an example of applied literature, exploring the creative and transformative potential of narrative and other cultural forms to foster political engagement, community formation, and social justice.
 I aim to combine conventional literary analysis with qualitative and quantitative research into educational and institutional contexts (such as curricula, lesson plans, textbooks, safe school policies), in order to investigate the pedagogical potential of teaching young adult literature with LGBTQ content in the classroom.

-I am eager to supervise PhD or M.Res candidates interested in working in any aspect of lesbian, gay, queer or transgender literature and theory, espcially in the North American context.
+I am eager to supervise PhD or M.Res candidates interested in working in any aspect of lesbian, gay, queer or transgender literature and theory, especially in the North American context.
 This is an expanding field with numerous areas as yet unexplored.
 Possible topics include: writing as/and agency; the intersection of trauma (such as incest, rape, genocide, war) and sexual identities; homophobia, backlash and blame; 'female masculinities,' 'brazen femmes,' and other forms of (un)doing gender.
-Writers for investigation include: Daphne Marlatt, Erin Moure, Dionne Brand, Nalo Hopkinson, Shani Mootoo, Hiromi Goto, Ann-Marie Macdonald, Camilla Gibb, Gail Scott, H. Nigel Thomas, Tomson Highway, Daniel David Moses, Timothy Findley, Shyam Selvadurai, Jane Rule, Dorothy Allison, Leslie Feinberg, Chrystos, Audre Lorde.
+Writers for investigation include: Daphne Marlatt, Erin Moure, Dionne Brand, Nalo Hopkinson, Shani Mootoo, Hiromi Goto, Ann-Marie Macdonald, Camilla Gibb, Gail Scott, Tomson Highway, Daniel David Moses, Timothy Findley, Shyam Selvadurai, Jane Rule, Dorothy Allison, Leslie Feinberg, Chrystos, Audre Lorde.
 These suggestions are by no means exhaustive.

 I have also conducted research on various women writers such as Carol Shields, Lola Lemire Tostevin and Lorna Crozier.
 Canadian women's writing is particularly strong, making frequent appearances on short-lists for international awards like the Man Booker and Orange prizes.
 Apart from well-established names such as Atwood, Shields, Munro and Laurence, much remains to be done on writers such as Barbara Gowdy, Aritha van Herk, Jeannette Armstrong, and Lee Maracle, to name but a few.
 All inquiries regarding topics on feminist theory or women's writing in general will be welcome.